Contributors to the Magazine

 Stan Carey is a scientist turned freelance editor from the west of Ireland.
 He shares his fascination with language, words and books on his blog, Sentence first, and on Twitter.
 Stan has a TEFL qualification, a history of polyglottism, and a lifelong love of stories and poetry.
 He writes articles about the English language for Macmillan Dictionary Blog.

 Adam Cooper studied linguistics at Brandeis University and The University of Chicago.
 Since 2010, he has been working with The Endangered Language Alliance in New York City on documentation and preservation projects.

 Michele Dunaway is an award-winning English and journalism teacher who, in addition to teaching English III, advises the student newspaper, yearbook and news website at Francis Howell High School in St. Charles, MO.
-In November 2009, the Journalism Education Association awarded Michele with its Medal of Merit and in April 2013 she will receive recognition as a Distinguished Yearbook Adviser in the H.L.
-Hall Yearbook Adviser of the Year competition.
+In 2009, the Journalism Education Association awarded Michele with its Medal of Merit.
+She has received recognition as a Distinguished Yearbook Adviser in the H.L.
+Hall Yearbook Adviser of the Year competition and was named a Special Recognition Newspaper Adviser by the Dow Jones News Fund.
 She also practices what she teaches by authoring professional journal articles and writing novels.
-The Doctor's Little Miracle, a September 2010 release, was her 23rd book for Harlequin Enterprises, and her latest releases are available as Amazon Kindle ebooks.
+Look for an upcoming Christmas-themed book from St. Martins Press later in 2014.